Staff Services Student Enterprise

 Learning Technologies Awards Gold

-This particular executive education partnership is going from strength to strength, having won Gold at the recent Learning Technologies Awards for the Best Digital Learning Transformation Programme.
+The partnership won Gold at the Learning Technologies Awards for the Best Digital Learning Transformation Programme.

 The judges said: “We were particularly impressed by the partnership and their joint tenacity to drive science-based and sustainable education (rather than just training that has an endpoint).
 This programme is driving transformation that is inclusive, diverse, and brings a sense of belonging to generate value way beyond the learning itself”.